-On January 29, 2009, we sent a letter to the Guam Division of Aquatic Wildlife and Resources (DAWR) and on February 2, 2009 we sent a letter to the CNMI Division of Fish and Wildlife (DFW) requesting their review and comments on our most recent candidate assessment of this species.
-On March 30, 2009, we received a letter from the Guam DAWR informing us that a survey of Guam's insect biodiversity was underway.
-This information has been incorporated into this form.
-No response was received from the CNMI DFW.
+On February 10, 2012, we sent a letter to the Guam Division of Aquatic Wildlife and Resources (DAWR) and to the CNMI Division of Fish and Wildlife (DFW) requesting their review and comments on our most recent candidate assessment of this species.
+No additional information or comments were received.